furfreemi/code-snippets/README.md

 # code-snippets
-Code snippets and base outlines for various projects and languages
+Code snippets and base outlines for various projects, languages, and tools